Exceptionality of exceptional gravitational-wave events: GW241011 and GW241110

-\prlsec{GW241011 and GW241110} Similarly, we now consider the component $\chi_{1\mathrm{z}}$ of the primary BH spin aligned with the binary orbital angular momentum for the events GW241011 and GW241110~\cite{LIGOScientific:2025brd}.
+Similarly, we now consider the component $\chi_{1\mathrm{z}}$ of the primary BH spin aligned with the binary orbital angular momentum for the events GW241011 and GW241110~\cite{LIGOScientific:2025brd}.
 Since dimensionless BH spin components are bounded to the $(-1,1)$ interval, we expect measurement errors to strongly affect events with exceptional spin properties.
 We simulate GW catalogs as described above.
-In this case, however, posterior distributions are only shifted (and not re-scaled) by substracting the posterior mean, so that measurement errors correspond to (signed) absolute deviations, and measured values are clipped to the $(-1,1)$ range after adding measurement errors.
+In this case, however, posterior distributions are only shifted (and not re-scaled) by subtracting the posterior mean, so that measurement errors correspond to (signed) absolute deviations, and measured values are clipped to the $(-1,1)$ range after adding measurement errors.
 Results are shown in Fig.~\ref{fig:chi_exceptional}.

 GW241011 corresponds to the highest observed aligned spin $\hatchiz^{\star} = \max_j \hatchiz^{j} = 0.66$ with an uncertainty of about $\delta \chiz = 0.08$ (estimated from the reported 90\% credibility interval \cite{LIGOScientific:2025brd}, divided by 2).
-About 90\% of our simulated catalogs with $\Nobs \geq 50$ report a deviation of more than $1\,\delta\chiz$ with respect to the true value; 70\% of said catalogs return a deviation beyond $3\,\delta\chiz$.
-About 10\% of the catalogs return a deviation beyond $\approx 8.25\,\delta\chiz$, which would imply GW241011 is non-spinning or even anti-aligned.
+About 90\% of our simulated catalogs with $\Nobs \geq 50$ report a deviation of more than $1\,\delta\chiz$ with respect to the true value; 70\% of said catalogs return a deviation beyond $3\,\delta\chiz$. {Only} 10\% of the catalogs return a deviation beyond $\approx 8.25\,\delta\chiz$, which would imply GW241011 is non-spinning or even anti-aligned. {We conclude that GW241011's high-spin properties are unlikely to be driven by measurement errors.
+Note that this statement is conservative because the uncertainty associated to GW241011's $\chiz$ is significantly smaller than that of a typical event in the catalog, which are used in the construction of our model.}

 GW241110 corresponds to the highest observed anti-aligned spin {$\hatchiz^{\star} =\min_{j} \hatchiz^{j}= -0.39$}.
 The uncertainty in this case is about $\delta \chiz = 0.35$~\cite{LIGOScientific:2025brd}.
 For $N_{\mathrm{obs}} = 150$, about 80\% of the exceptional events are more than $1\,\delta\chi_{1\mathrm{z}}$ away from their true parameter values, and 70\% of the exceptional events are compatible with BH spins that are preferentially aligned with the binary orbital angular momentum.